Rafikanets/Rafikanets/README.md

 - 👋 Hi, I’m Rafikanets
 - 👀 I’m interested in
-- 🌱 I’m currently learning eng
+- 🌱 I’m currently learning eng spa
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: ..
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ..

 <!---
 Rafikanets/Rafikanets is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.